 Between TCP (Transmission) and UDP (User Datagram Protocol), there are 65,535 ports available for communication between devices.
 It means 65535 possible ports can be assigned to any services.
 These services are computer services running programs such as browser, email program, conference meeting software, etc. The IANA (Internet Assigned Numbers Authority) is responsible for assigning and maintaining the usage of specific port numbers.

 Ports numbers 1-1024 are known as privileged ports as standard users (non-administrator or non-root users) cannot run any services on these ports.
 All other ports are known as standard ports.

-Open ports are dangerous if services running on these ports are misconfigured, vulnerable, or unpatched.
-Some ports are meant for internal exposure only; for example, SMB protocol is intended for internal file and print sharing use within an organisation.
-Exposing this service on the internet means ports on these services are open and accept connections from the internet.
 A threat actor would then attempt to find any security vulnerabilities in these services that can be successfully exploited to gain unauthorised remote access leading to a system compromise.
 For large organisations, a firewall is used as the front door that stops all such ports from communicating to the outside world.
 This is why a firewall is necessary to maintain a minimal attack surface exposure for the internal networks.
 Wormable exploits often target open ports for services that have vulnerabilities or misconfigured.